Call for Applications: U.S.-German Forum Future Agriculture

 - How can investments in research and development of new technologies be best supported and effectively connected with agricultural practitioners, to bridge the gap between research and practice?

-- How can transatlantic cooperation in the agricultural sector be promoted and how can transatlantic partners better learn from each other?
+- How can US-European cooperation in the agricultural sector be promoted and how can transatlantic partners better learn from each other?

-- How can we overcome longstanding transatlantic conflicts and differing policy approaches around food production to assume a joint global leadership role under the umbrella of the transatlantic partnership?
+- How can we overcome longstanding US-European conflicts and differing policy approaches around food production to assume a joint global leadership role under the umbrella of the transatlantic partnership?

 Program outline and benefits of participation